chernamy/food4friends/README.md

 ### Instructions for running backend
 1. In `config.py` change `state` to `prod` and set `db_user` to your MySQL database username and `db_passwd` to your MySQL database password.
 2. Make sure the secret `fb.token` file is in the `backend` directory.
+You'll have to meet with us to get this file.
 3. Run `make run`